ellvix/Axe-Batch/README.md

 That's it!
 Run the main ps1 file in powershell.
 Takes about 5 sec per URL, though that depends on the size of the site obviously.
 Results will be returned to the listofsites.csv file as new columns with a timestamp.

+## In progress
+Working on getting this running on a webserver (linux box, etc).
+First step is to do the actual batch job via python instead.
+Also working on a better output than a raw csv file; have a basic html display set up currently, will improve data visualization at some point.